FrankSkep/chat-api/README.md

     npm install
     ```

-3. Create a `.env` file and add your MongoDB connection string:
+3. Create a `.env` file and add your MongoDB connection string and application PORT:
     ```env
     MONGODB_URI=mongodb://localhost:27017/nest
+    PORT=3034
     ```

 4. Start the application: